 - The following documentation is required to issue an import license:

 - Rabies vaccination record, issued within the last 12 months

 - Copy of your passport and Qatari ID (if applicable)

 - Dogs only: Certain breeds may require additional licensing, so be sure to check if your dog’s breed falls in this category.
 We have the list of breeds that require additional licensing for travel here at The Veterinary Surgery.
-We will be happy to provide you with special approval if your dog’s breed is banned in the country that you are entering.
+If your dog’s breed is not allowed in the country that you are entering, we can provide you with special approval.
 We can also help clear your pet upon arrival and deliver him/her to your doorstep.

 Below are the requirements for bringing your pet out of Qatar and into a different country:

-- Check the animal transport requirements and regulations of the country you will be bringing your pet to, keeping in mind that they may vary from country to country and be subject to change.
+- Check the animal transport requirements and regulations of the country you will be bringing your pet to.
+Also, keep in mind that they may vary from country to country and be subject to change.